nvzqz/Sage/README.md

 ### Move Generation

-Fischer is capable of generating legal moves for the current player.

-It fully supports special moves such as en passant and castling.
+Fischer is capable of generating legal moves for the current player with full support for special moves such as en passant and castling.

 - `availableMoves()` will return all moves currently available.